Divorce

 Divorce is the process of terminating a marriage or domestic partnership.
 Divorce usually entails the canceling or reorganizing of the legal duties and responsibilities of marriage, thus dissolving the bonds of matrimony between a married couple under the rule of law.
 In a legal separation, the parties stay married, but the court divides the marital property and debts and makes orders about financial support.
 If parties are legally separated and wish to file a DRO under that status, OCERS will require a copy of a filed Judgment of Legal Separation complete with any property settlement agreement.
 Additionally, the DRO must contain language indicating that the parties are legally separated.

-OCERS will monitor the legally separated parties’ court action on a monthly basis.
-If it finds that a divorce has been granted, then the former spouse will no longer be eligible for a surviving spouse continuance.
+OCERS will monitor the legally separated parties’ court action monthly.
+Once a divorce has been granted, the former spouse will no longer be eligible for a surviving spouse continuance.

 Limitations